EGA-archive/LocalEGA/deploy/README.md

 |-------------:|------|
 | `cega-users` | Sets up a small list of test users |
 | `cega-mq`    | Sets up a RabbitMQ message broker with appropriate accounts, exchanges, queues and bindings |

+If the `cega-users` is not built, it will be build by docker-compose.
+If you want to build yourself, you can run:

+	docker-compose build cega-users